hyper-expanse/dotfiles/os/debian.md

 Navigate into the tags folder:
 * cd ~/.vim/tags

-Lastly, run Ctags to build the tags database:
+Lastly, run Ctags (which should have been installed via `brew install ctags`) to build the tags database:
 * ctags -R --sort=foldcase --c++-kinds=+pl --fields=+iaS --extra=+q --language-force=C++ -f stl stl_src

 **Note:** On Windows use the downloaded Ctags executable to build the Ctags database.
 Do NOT use the Ctags application that comes with Cygwin.